ignocide/auto-test-api/README.md

 * [AngularJS] - HTML enhanced for web apps!
 * [node.js] - evented I/O for the backend
+* [unirest] - A set of lightweight HTTP libraries
+* [jsonfile] - Read/write JSON files
+* [open] - Open a file or url in the user's preferred application

 And of course AutoTestAPI itself is open source with a [git-repo-url] on GitHub.